NuGet/Home/accepted/2023/vscode-commands.md

 ### Authentication to private feeds

-If the user is attempting to perform a package operation on a package from an Azure Artifacts that requires the user to sign-in and authenticate their credentials, they will receive a toast, pictured below:
+If the user is attempting to perform a package operation on a package from an Azure Artifacts feed that requires the user to sign-in and authenticate their credentials, they will receive a toast, pictured below:

 ![Alt text](../../meta/resources/vscode-commands/azdo-feeds1.png)